 You can still access our popular Coronavirus Toolkit, which was designed to help businesses through lockdown.
 The guidance below is much more geared to getting your business back on track as restrictions are lifted.

-***NEW*** From July 4, the Government is updating its guidance on social distancing relaxing the two-metre rule.
+The Government has updated its guidance on social distancing relaxing the two-metre rule.
 The new advice is to keep two metres away from people as a precaution or one metre when you can mitigate the risk by taking other precautions.

 ADVICE, GRANTS, LOANS AND RELIEFS